ericallam/express-mock-request/README.md

 express-mock-request is a utility function to make it easy to write tests for Node.JS [Express](https://github.com/visionmedia/express) applications.
 In fact, it was extracted from the Express test-suite [here](https://github.com/visionmedia/express/blob/master/test/support/http.js).
-I wanted to use it in my own application and I so I extracted it into this module and removed the [mocha](https://github.com/visionmedia/mocha) specfic testing code.
+I wanted to use it in my own application and I so I extracted it into this module and removed the [mocha](https://github.com/visionmedia/mocha) specific testing code.

 #### How to use: